vfarcic/devops24/manuscript/01-sts.md

 We retrieved the hostname from the Ingress resource and used it to `open` Jenkins.

 You'll probably see browser's message that the connection is not private.
 That's normal since we did not specify an SSL certificate.
 If that's the case, please choose to proceed.
-In Chrome, you should click the *ADVANCED* link, followed with *Proceed to...*.
-For the rest of the browsers...
+In Chrome, you should click the *ADVANCED* link, followed by *Proceed to...* For the rest of the browsers...
 Well, I'm sure that you already know how to ignore SSL warnings in your favorite browser.

 You should see a wizard.
 We won't use it to finalize Jenkins setup.
 All we wanted, for now, is to explore StatefulSets using Jenkins as an example.
 There are a few things we're missing for Jenkins to be fully operational and we'll explore them in later chapters.
 For now, we'll remove the whole `jenkins` Namespace.